withfig/challenge-growth/README.md

 **Deliverables**
-Please submit the following as a word docPDF
+Please submit the following as a word doc or PDF

 1. A full Twitter thread for one of your ideas
 2. 5 other ideas for threads you'd be excited to write about